 Common Disaster-Related Rumors

 There often are many rumors and scams after a disaster.
-Do your part to the stop the spread of rumors by doing three easy things:
+Do your part to stop the spread of rumors by doing three easy things:

 1. Find trusted sources of information.